 Dangers & Annoyances

-Dangerous animals include snakes, sharks and jellyfish, but travellers are very unlikely to encounter any of these.
+Dangerous animals around WA include snakes, crocodiles, sharks and jellyfish – but if you exercise a bit of common sense, you're unlikely to encounter any of these.
 The state is generally a low-crime area, although care should be taken after midnight in central nightlife areas like Northbridge in Perth.